The Undercoat – It’s Absolutely Fundamental

 Your Undercoat: the Fifth Benefit

-There are many reasons you must always consider if your glass might benefit from an undercoat.
-Do you remember what these reasons are?
-And will it surprise you when I tell you how the undercoat also helps your viewers’ eyes.
-Therefore, unless you are painting only for yourself – which might sound luxurious, but actually a demanding client can improve your work no end – this is something you definitely must know.
+Therefore, unless you are painting only for yourself – which might sound luxurious to start with, but actually it’s a mixed blessing because a demanding client can improve your work no end – this is something you definitely must know.

 Undercoating, I mean.